Above: watch the 26 April 2021 coverage of this story by GlobalNews.

 On Monday November 9, 2020, Pfizer and partner company BioNTech shared an interim analysis of data from an ongoing Phase 3 clinical trial, suggesting their vaccine candidate might be 90 per cent effective against COVID-19.
 On November 18, the two companies concluded the trial, with results indicating that the vaccine is 95% per cent effective in preventing COVID-19.
 Pfizer filed for emergency use authorization with the FDA to allow vaccinations to begin in December, and the FDA approved the vaccine on December 11.
 The Canadian government approved its use on December 9, 2020.

-Thus, a defence against the pandemic that has caused global havoc since the spring of 2020 is emerging.
+Thus emerged a defence against the pandemic that has caused global havoc since the spring of 2020.
 All thanks to Canadian technology.

 The remarkable potency of the Pfizer vaccine is entirely dependent on a lipid nanoparticle (LNP) system that delivers encapsulated messenger RNA (mRNA) to the interior of target cells.
 This LNP system is a “made in Canada” product and stems from research pioneered by NMIN’s Scientific Director Dr. Pieter Cullis and colleagues at The University of British Columbia (UBC) that began in 1978.